ajamjoom/Project1/README.md

 It's only one page
 The CSS is located in a file called P1.css just to make it easily accesible for me if I want to edit anything

+####Outside Resources:
+1.I have used some css code from a previous  website that I have developed (The blue box around the quote)